£3,000 awarded to taxi driver for thumb injury

-In the Northampton County Court a 56 year old man was awarded £3,250 for a soft tissue injury to his thumb caused by a road traffic accident.
+In the Northampton County Court, a 56-year-old self-employed taxi driver was awarded £3,250 for a soft tissue injury to his thumb, which was caused by a road traffic accident.

 See also: